-If an unexpected staining pattern is observed, consider the following:
+If an unexpected staining pattern occurs on control tissues or patient samples, consider the following:

 - No staining: If no staining is evident on positive control slide, please verify whether (1) chromogen WS was prepared freshly and correctly, (2) reagents were applied in the correct order, (3) pHRP-labeled antibody was indeed added, and (4) for FFPE tissue, dewaxing and antigen retrieval were performed adequately.
 Perform any corrective actions required and then repeat the procedure. - 2.
-Low signal or faint staining: Please check whether (1) the reagents are not expired, (2) temperature of the testing environment was at least 21°C or a 30°C slide warmer was used, (3) chromogen WS was prepared freshly and correctly, (4) excess ihc Wash solution was not left on the slide, causing subsequent reagents to be diluted, and (5) for FFPE tissue, dewaxing and antigen retrieval were performed adequately.
+Low signal or faint staining: Please check whether (1) the reagents are not expired, (2) temperature of the testing environment was at least 21°C or a 30°C slide warmer was used, (3) chromogen WS was prepared freshly and correctly, (4) excess ihe Wash solution was not left on the slide, causing subsequent reagents to be diluted, (5) for FFPE tissue, dewaxing and antigen retrieval were performed adequately, and (6) for frozen tissue, formaldehyde-based fixatives were used (which may generate weaker signals than acetone).
 Perform any required corrective actions and repeat the procedure.
-Alternatively, if using a DAB chromogen, consider using another stain, e.g. ihc Magenta 1:1 to obtain more vibrant staining.
+Alternatively, if using a DAB chromogen, consider using another stain, e.g. ihe Magenta 1:1 to obtain more vibrant staining.
 In addition, some individuals may naturally have low expression of certain antigens.
 In these cases, users may extend the antibody incubation times by 1-2 minutes. - 3.
 High background: Possible causes include (1) insufficient washing, (2) ihe Blocker not being applied or washed out after application, (3) specimens drying out, (4) prolonged chromogen incubation, (5) prolonged pHRP-labeled antibody incubation, and (6) specimens containing high level of endogenous peroxidase, which necessitates an additional blocking step (refer to the Staining Procedures for Paraffin Tissues).
 Perform any required corrective actions and repeat the procedure.